-In 1995, a partnership was formed with the Italian winemaker Marchese Piero Antinori
+In 1995 it became a partnership with the Italian wine legend Marchese Piero Antinori

-and created the red wine cuvée "Col Solare" (dt "Luminous Mountain").
-Since 2005, the wine is produced on its own eponymous winery.
-On 30 hectares of vineyards in the vineyard Heaven Hills the varieties Cabernet Sauvignon, Merlot, Petit Verdot, Malbec, Cabernet Franc and Syrah are grown.
-Exclusive US distribution rights are available for the Antinori Antica Napa Valley (California), Haras (Chile), La Braccesca (Tuscany), Montenisa (Lombardy), Santa Cristina (Tuscany) and Tormaresca (Puglia) wineries.
-In 1999, in a joint venture with the famous German winemaker Ernst Loosen from the Mosel-Weingut Dr. Loosen
+received and created the red wine cuvée "Col Solare" (Eng.
+"Shining Mountain").
+Since 2005 the wine has been produced on its own winery of the same name.
+The varieties Cabernet Sauvignon, Merlot, Petit Verdot, Malbec, Cabernet Franc and Syrah are grown on 30 hectares of vineyards in the Heaven Hills vineyard.
+There are exclusive distribution rights in the USA for the products of the Antinori wineries Antica Napa Valley (California), Haras (Chile), La Braccesca (Tuscany), Montenisa (Lombardy), Santa Cristina (Tuscany) and Tormaresca (Apulia).
+In 1999, in a joint venture with the well-known German winemaker Ernst Loosen from the Mosel winery Dr. Loosen

-created the Riesling "Eroica", which is one of the most awarded Rieslings in the USA.
+created the Riesling "Eroica", which is one of the most award-winning Rieslings in the USA.

-In 2004, the company was renamed to its present name "Ste Michelle Wine Estates” (SMWE), to give a clear historical background and corporate philosophy.
-It is still a wholly owned subsidiary of UST (US Smokeless Tobacco Company).
-This was taken over early 2009 by the giant US tobacco multi "Altria Group", formerly "Philip Morris Companies" (with leading brand "Marlboro").
-See also below largest wine companies in the world
+In 2004 the company was renamed “Ste Michelle Wine Estates” (SMWE) to give a clear expression of its historical background and corporate philosophy.
+It is still a 100% subsidiary of UST (US Smokeless Tobacco Company).
+This was taken over at the beginning of 2009 by the giant US tobacco multi "Altria Group", formerly "Philip Morris Companies" (with the leading brand "Marlboro").
+See also under largest wine companies in the world